-Policy LIV3 provided guidance on the housing needs in order to provide a range of residential accommodation.
+Policy LIV3 provides guidance on housing needs in order to provide a range of residential accommodation.

 Policy LIV4 sets out the targets and thresholds required to contribute towards the provision of affordable housing.
 Developments in West Craven are expected to provide 5% affordable housing.